ccollicutt/ccollicutt.github.io/_posts/2022-4-26-tanzu-application-platform-on-windows-workstation.md

 ←[0m
 ```

-Above you can see, the command outputs the YAML that is actually deployed.
+Above you can see that the command displays the YAML that is actually deployed into Kubernetes.
 Note the kind.

 ```
 kind: Workload